Cancer-drug setback sends Merck shares down again

 The drugmaker said that the cost of a June cyber attack that temporarily crippled manufacturing coupled with lower sales of off-patent products caused its third-quarter revenue to fall 2 percent to $10.33 billion, even as Keytruda sales topped $1 billion for the first time.

-The combined, roughly 11-percent two-day decline for Merck shares would be the biggest since February 2009.
+The combined 10.5 percent two-day decline for Merck shares would be the biggest since February 2009.

-Merck’s setback boosted shares of Bristol-Myers Squibb Co (BMY.N), which sells a rival cancer therapy.
-Bristol-Myers shares were up 1.6 percent.
+Merck’s setback boosted shares of Bristol-Myers Squibb Co , which sells a rival cancer therapy.
+Bristol-Myers shares were up 2.1 percent.

 Pharmaceutical stocks have endured a rocky month so far as earnings results have poured in.
-The NYSE Arca Pharmaceutical index .DRG is down 2 percent in October against a 2.1 percent rise for the overall S&P 500 .SPX.
+The NYSE Arca Pharmaceutical index is down 1.8 percent in October against a 2.4 percent rise for the overall S&P 500.

 additional reporting by Bill Berkrot; Editing by Nick Zieminski